carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .language-bash}

-Since we will only be using the `.gbk` files we will move them to the `results/annotated/` directory and remove the subdirectories.
+Since we are only using the `.gbk` files, we will move them to the `results/annotated/` directory and remove the subdirectories.
 ~~~
 $ cd ~/gm_workshop/results/annotated/
 $ mv */*gbk .